 With such a convenient means of communicating right at their fingertips, why would anyone prefer using other means if they don’t have to?

-As the stats above proved, you could see more leads, purchases, and better customer retention and loyalty by adding live chat support to your business.
+As the stats above proved, you could see more leads, purchases, and better customer experience, retention, and loyalty by adding live chat support to your business and enhancing their satisfaction levels.
 What are you waiting for?
 It’s time to make a positive change for your company today.